jason1511/Bike-STore-Project/README.md

-🚲 Bike Store Management System

-A desktop-based Bike Store Management System built with C# (.NET 8 WinForms) and SQLite, designed for small to medium bike shops to manage inventory, sales, and service records in an offline-first environment.
-📌 Features
-🧾 Inventory Management

-Add, edit, and delete bike products

-Products tracked by Brand, Type, Color, Quantity, Price

-Automatic stock merging when adding identical products

-Autocomplete suggestions for Brand / Type / Color

-IDR currency formatting

-Uppercase normalization to ensure data consistency

-💰 Sales Management

-Create sales directly from available inventory

-Inventory-aware dropdown selection (prevents selling unavailable items)

-Automatic stock deduction after sale

-Prevents overselling

-Auto-calculated total price based on quantity

-Transaction log with searchable history

-🛠️ Service Logging

-Log bike services (non-inventory affecting)

-Autocomplete suggestions for Brand / Type / Color

-Fixed quantity (1 service per log entry)

-Service cost and notes supported

-Dedicated service log (read-only)

-📊 Logs & Reporting

-Transaction Log

-Service Log

-Live search filtering

-IDR currency formatting

-Read-only, audit-friendly design

-🧑‍💻 Tech Stack

-Language: C#

-Framework: .NET 8 (WinForms)

-Database: SQLite (local file-based)

-ORM: None (raw SQL for clarity & control)

-Testing: MSTest (repository-level tests)

-Bike-STore-Project/
-│
-├── Bike_STore_Project/          # Main WinForms application
-│   ├── Forms/                   # Inventory, Sales, Service, Logs
-│   ├── Repositories/            # ProductRepository, etc.
-│   ├── Models/                  # Product model
-│   ├── Database.cs              # SQLite initialization & connection
-│   └── MainMenuControl.cs
-│
-├── Bike_STore_Project.Tests/    # Unit tests (MSTest)
-│
-├── data.db                      # SQLite database (local)
-└── README.md

-🗄️ Database Schema (Simplified) products
-Column	Type
-id	INTEGER
-brand	TEXT
-type	TEXT
-color	TEXT
-quantity	INTEGER
-price	REAL
-sales
-Column	Type
-id	INTEGER
-brand	TEXT
-type	TEXT
-color	TEXT
-quantity	INTEGER
-price	REAL
-customer_name	TEXT
-date_time	TEXT
-services
-Column	Type
-id	INTEGER
-brand	TEXT
-type	TEXT
-color	TEXT
-quantity	INTEGER
-service_cost	REAL
-notes	TEXT
-date_time	TEXT
-🧪 Testing

-Repository-level tests using MSTest

-Tests run against isolated temporary SQLite databases

-Covers:

-Insert

-Update

-Delete

-Search filtering

-Stock logic

-To run tests:

-dotnet test

-🔐 Design Principles

-Offline-first (no internet required)

-Data integrity first

-Separation of concerns

-UI (Forms)

-Data access (Repositories)

-Fail-safe operations

-No overselling

-Transaction-based updates

-User error prevention

-Autocomplete

-Dropdown constraints

-Read-only logs

-🌏 Localization

-Currency formatted for Indonesian Rupiah (IDR)

-No decimal fractions for prices

-Culture-aware formatting

-🚧 Future Improvements (Planned)

-Printable transaction & service reports

-Discount handling

-Customer management

-Role-based access

-Cloud sync (optional)

-Export reports (PDF / CSV)

-👤 Author

-Jason Leonard
-Bachelor of Information and Communication Technology (Software Technology)

-📄 License

-This project is for educational and internal business use.
+# 🚲 Bike Store Management System

+A desktop-based **Bike Store Management System** built with **C# (.NET 8 WinForms)** and **SQLite**, designed for offline-first inventory, sales, and service management.

+This application is intended for small to medium bike shops that require a simple, reliable, and locally stored system without internet dependency.

+---

+## ✨ Features

+### Inventory Management
+- Add, edit, and delete products
+- Products tracked by **Brand, Type, Color, Quantity, and Price**
+- Automatic stock merging for identical items
+- Autocomplete suggestions to maintain data consistency
+- Uppercase normalization for all product identifiers

+### Sales Management
+- Sales created only from available inventory
+- Prevents overselling with real-time stock validation
+- Automatic stock deduction after successful sale
+- Quantity-based total price calculation
+- Transaction log with live search

+### Service Logging
+- Log bike services independently from inventory
+- Service cost and notes support
+- Autocomplete for Brand, Type, and Color
+- Read-only service log for audit purposes

+### Logs & History
+- Transaction Log (Sales)
+- Service Log
+- Read-only design
+- Searchable by brand, type, color, customer, or notes
+- IDR (Indonesian Rupiah) currency formatting

+---

+## 🛠 Tech Stack

+- **Language:** C#
+- **Framework:** .NET 8 (WinForms)
+- **Database:** SQLite (Microsoft.Data.Sqlite)
+- **Testing:** MSTest
+- **Platform:** Windows (offline-first desktop application)

+---

+## 🏗 Architecture Overview

+The application follows a simple layered structure:

+- **UI Layer (WinForms):** Inventory, Sales, Service, and Log forms
+- **Repository Layer:** Handles all database access and business logic
+- **Data Storage:** SQLite database stored locally on the machine

+Critical business rules such as stock validation and transaction safety are enforced at the repository level rather than the UI.

+---

+## 🗄 Database Behavior

+- The database file (`data.db`) is created automatically on first run
+- No manual database setup is required
+- Data is stored locally and persists between application runs
+- The application functions fully offline

+---

+## ▶ How to Run

+1. Download the latest release from **GitHub Releases**
+2. Extract the folder
+3. Run `BikeStore.exe`

+> The database file (`data.db`) will be generated automatically on first launch.

+---